 Built-in ‘trace’ antenna: This is the original SuperB design.
 It uses the ESP32-WROOM-32D module, and the antenna is built into the device.

 U.FL for external antenna: This option uses the ESP32-WROOM-32U module, and allows you to connect your external antenna via U.FL connector.
 This option works well when you plan to enclose your SuperB in a metal box, tin foil hat or other material that interferes with antenna reception.
-Please note that backers need to provide their own antenna solution for this option.
+Please note that customers need to provide their own antenna solution for this option.

 SuperB was originally designed for use with another Macchina product - the M2, which is the open source OBD2 connector and dev board for car hacking.
 SuperB was designed based on feedback from the car hacking community, but motivated by our desire to avoid tripping over so many wires ourselves.
-M2 is also available for purchase during this campaign, so you can get the complete kit.
+M2 is also available for purchase, so you can get the complete kit.
 It’s great for vehicle tuning, diagnostics, total customization, security, telematics, or prototyping, and works with just about any car manufactured after 1996.

 An open, full-duplex, USB stick radio for femtocells and more.